Water Baptism

 Paul continues in verses 13-49 by refuting false teachers who deny the resurrection.
 This is where Paul's mention of baptism for the dead comes in.
 He pointed out that those who deny the resurrection, yet engage in proxy baptism, contradict themselves because baptism implies hope of a future resurrection!
 Thus, far from endorsing baptizing the dead, Paul associates that rite with a group of false teachers.

 We have already seen that baptism is of no value without inward repentance and faith in Jesus Christ.
 Paul even stated that he was called not to baptize but to preach the Gospel, further indicating that water baptism doesn't carry the same indispensable importance as faith in Christ.
 Aside from that, each person will give account of himself to God.
-The Bible says that: 1 Corinthians 1:16
+The Bible says that: And I baptized also the household of Stephanas: besides, I know not whether I baptized any other.
+So then every one of us shall give account of himself to God.
+1 Corinthians 1:16

 And: